November 10, 2025

 There are two types of plans: postpaid and prepaid.

-A prepaid plan is one where you pay upfront, so you won’t incur any extra charges (but you also don’t have the flexibility to use up more data or add on any features like roaming without paying for it first.)
-This is what is commonly offered by MVNOs.
+A prepaid plan is one where you pay upfront, so you won’t incur any extra charges (but you also don’t have the flexibility to use up more data or add on any features like roaming without paying for them first).
+It's also a great way to get a phone plan without a credit check or contract, and is what's commonly offered by MVNOs.

 Pros: